shanevanheerden/shanevanheerden.github.io/_posts/2020-01-25-loan_default_prediction_challenge.md

 ## 2. The data

 SuperLender provided us with three separate sets of data namely: (1) Performance data, (2) previous loans data and (3) demographic data.
 A breakdown of the features, data types and descriptions for the performance, previous loans and demographics datasets are provided in Tables 1, 2 and 3, respectively.
-The performance dataset contains repeat loans taken by customers and contains a binary feature ${\tt good\mbox{_ }bad\mbox{_ }flag}$ indicating whether the customer settled their loan on time or not --- this feature serves at the target variable.
+The performance dataset contains repeat loans taken by customers and contains a binary feature ${\tt goodbadflag}$ indicating whether the customer settled their loan on time or not --- this feature serves at the target variable.
 The previous loans dataset contains all previous loans that a customer in the performance dataset took out prior to the loan.
 And finally, the demographics dataset contains demographic information corresponding to each customer in the performance dataset.
 All three of the aforementioned datasets are related *via* the ${\tt customerid}$ key.
 <div class="caption">
     <em>Table 1:</em> The features, data types and descriptions of the performance dataset.
 </div>